MojTabaa4/MojTabaa4.github.io/_pages/about.md

 with a B.Sc. degree in Computer Engineering, achieving a cumulative GPA of 3.91 out of 4.0 scale, with a perfect GPA of 4/4 in the last two academic years.

-I collaborated as a research assistant on a sentiment analysis project of Amazon clothing reviews, gaining experience in machine learning and natural language processing.
-I also completed multiple real-world problem-solving projects using various programming languages and tools during my academic journey.
+Throughout my undergraduate studies, I developed a strong proficiency in Python and its associated libraries and frameworks, which encompassed NumPy, Pandas, Matplotlib, OpenCV, PyTorch, and TensorFlow.
+These skills were put to practical use in numerous projects involving **machine learning**, **deep learning**, **natural language processing**, and **software development**.
+Some of the applications I worked on included object detection, machine translation, text summarization, text classification, and sentiment analysis.

-Furthermore, my experience as a **Software Engineer** at Snappfood involved designing and developing software solutions by analyzing user requirements, system performance, and data usage.
-I have also taken relevant courses in software engineering and software testing.
+As a Software Engineer at Snappfood, I designed and developed software solutions by analyzing user requirements, system performance, and data usage.
+I also have relevant coursework in software engineering and testing.

-I am also passionate about reading research papers and developing my scientific writing skills.
-I am eager to continue exploring the fields of **machine learning and artificial intelligence** and **natural language processing**, and I am excited to participate in research opportunities that advance the state-of-the-art in these areas.
+I am deeply passionate about engaging in research, exemplified by my active participation in two projects centered around sentiment analysis and chatbot development.